About Your BillBack to Home

 Wholesale Market Service Charge

-This charge of 0.62 cents per kWh covers the cost of services provided by the Independent Electricity System Operator (IESO).
+This charge (per kWh) covers the cost of services provided by the Independent Electricity System Operator (IESO).
 The IESO operates Ontario’s competitive electricity market where electricity is bought and sold.
-This charge also includes a 0.1 cent per kWh charge for Rural and Remote Rate Protection, which all customers pay to offset the higher cost to distribute electricity to consumers in rural and remote areas of Ontario.
+Included in this charge is a fee for Rural and Remote Rate Protection, which all customers pay to offset the higher cost to distribute electricity to consumers in rural and remote areas of Ontario.

 Standard Supply Service Charge

-This charge of 25 cents per month covers administrative costs incurred by your utility to provide electricity to Standard Supply Service customers – consumers who purchase electrify from a utility instead of from a licensed electricity retailer.
+This fixed charge per month covers administrative costs incurred by your utility to provide electricity to Standard Supply Service customers – consumers who purchase electrify from a utility instead of from a licensed electricity retailer.
 This is primarily consumers (e.g., residential) on the Regulated Price Plan.